Tutorial

 Before we dive into CloudFront configuration, please make sure that you have your Ant Media Server running and an AWS account.

-Login to your AWS account and then to CloudFront.
+Log in to your AWS account and go to CloudFront.

 Click Create Distribution.

-• Fill out the form as shown in the below screenshot.
+• Fill out the form as shown in the screenshot.

 The Origin Domain Name refers to the domain of your server where Ant Media Server is installed.